Suspend land purchase, agreements on Mallannasagar till final order: oustees

 An all party meeting conducted by the Mallannasagar Land Oustees’ Struggle Solidarity Committee demanded for lifting of Section 144 in the villages scheduled for submergence under the Mallannasagar project, withdrawal of police forces and removal of restrictions on visitors to the villages.

-Detailed Project Report should be revealed and reviewed before land is acquired or purchased for the projects, and government should show commitment for implementation of Land Acquisition Act, 2013 in its spirit in all Telangana projects, a statement from the committee said, demanding a detailed debate on the issue in the State Legislative Assembly.‘Violation of orders’
+Detailed Project Report should be revealed and reviewed before land is acquired or purchased for the projects, and government should show commitment for implementation of Land Acquisition Act, 2013 in its spirit in all Telangana projects, a statement from the committee said, demanding a detailed debate on the issue in the State Legislative Assembly.

 Speakers at the meeting on Tuesday alleged that the State government, through its officials, is still obtaining signatures of farmers in Vemulaghat and Pallepahad villages under GO 123, and termed it violation of the orders of the High Court.